nextcloud/spreed/docs/occ.md

 ## talk:bot:state

-List all installed bots of the server or a conversation
+Change the state or feature list for a bot

 ### Usage